 Second, it’s the most comfortable option.

-It’s a dedicated service that starts from Gatwick, so nobody is already on the train when you board at the airport, as is the case with the Southern and Thameslink trains.
+It’s a dedicated service that starts from Gatwick, so nobody is already on the train when you board the airport, as is the case with the Southern and Thameslink trains.

 The Gatwick Express also has dedicated luggage racks and more room in general to store your bags.